jruels/gh-auto-infra/labs/tf-multi-resource/index.md

 Review the configuration files, and pay attention to the resources being created and their hard-coded values.

+### Note: Be sure to go back to the AWS access portal, refresh the page and re-copy your access keys as they will have expired.

 Initialize this configuration.
 ```sh
 terraform init